News

 Enrolment of doctoral students for the 2026-2027 academic year

 The enrolment period for the 2026-2027 academic year is from 4 May to 28 August 2026.
 All doctoral students must enroll annually as either attending or non-attending students.
-Also students who are in the pre-examination or defense phase must be enroled to the University at all times.
+Also students who are in the pre-examination, defense or graduation phase must be enroled to the University at all times.

 All students who are studying towards a degree at Aalto University, including doctoral students, must make a separate annual enrolment for each of their valid rights to study.
 You must enrol annually as either attending or non-attending student.
 Enrolment for the academic year is done in Oili-service.
 If you do not enrol for the academic year for a given right to study, you will lose that right to study.